google-coral/demo-multi-video-stream/README.md

 ## Building the demo for x86
 The demo is only tested on an x86

-If you have docker installed you can build it by typing:
+If you have docker installed you can build it by typing (preferred way):

 ```
 make DOCKER_TARGETS=demo docker-build